volumetricformat/GitHub_Training/docs/01_getting_ready_for_class.md

-## Getting Ready for Class
+## Getting Ready to work with VFA

-While you are waiting for class to begin, please take a few minutes to set up your local work environment.
+Please take a few minutes to set up your local work environment.

 <!-- toc -->